 For this reason, Ross often recommends a combination of several treatments for optimal results.

-“Ulthera can be performed along with superficial lasers such as Fraxel and Clear and Brilliant,” she says.
+“Ultherapy can be performed along with superficial lasers such as Fraxel and Clear + Brilliant,” she says.
 “Combining it with microneedling, IPL and peels also works great and, I feel, elicits better results.”
-When used with fillers — something medical practitioners call the ‘Belotero-Ultherapy Combo’ — an optimal lifting effect can be attained as the two treatments “work in synergy to lift the jawline, neck and sagging skin,” adds Ross.
+When used with fillers — something medical practitioners call the ‘Belotero-Ultherapy Combo’ — an optimal lifting effect can be attained as the two treatments “work in synergy to lift the jawline, neck, and sagging skin,” adds Ross.

-In Dr. Benchetrit’s opinion, claims that Ultherapy can cause serious side effects and complications should be taken with a grain of salt.
+In Benchetrit’s opinion, the claims that Ultherapy is causing serious side effects and complications should be taken with a grain of salt.

 “The results have much more to do with the practitioner who is operating the device than the device itself,” he says.
 “Malfunctions are very rare.
 These devices are safe — they’re certified by Health Canada and the FDA.
 In such cases, maybe the skin wasn’t evaluated properly.”